If you have been considering the purchase of a smudging bowl but are uncertain about which type to choose, this article may provide some clarity.

 Soapstone Smudging Bowls

-How about you?
-What type of bowl do you use for smudging?
-We’d like to hear your stories!
-Please comment below. 🙂
+What type of bowl do you prefer for smudging?
+We would love to hear your experiences!
+Please share in the comments below. 🙂